Saas-Starter-Kit/Nextjs_starter_template/README.md

 A basic template with Nextjs and Tailwind.
-Best for starting new projects.

 ## Getting Started